 We don’t count points you could earn without using the credit card in question by simply using an alternative loyalty card: you’d be better off registering the points on the loyalty card and paying with another reward card.

+How up to date are the valuations?
 We review our calculations every month, and if there are any changes to any of the leading products then we update the calculations as quickly as possible.
 Be aware that if you earn points, there’s no guarantee that you’ll be able to buy as much with them by the time you come to spend them since points scheme operators are free to change what a point buys at their discretion.
 Cashback represents less risk in this regard.